Group & Me

 Recent former PhD students and postdocs:

-As part of the EU funded RAMP network on membrane-protein crystallisation I, am supervised Virginia Apostolopoulou’s PhD, who started October 2017, and completed late 2021.
+As part of the EU funded RAMP network on membrane-protein crystallisation I supervised Virginia Apostolopoulou’s PhD, who started October 2017, and completed late 2021.
 Her thesis is: Towards rationalisation of membrane protein crystallisation: modelling complex experimental systems.
 She is now postdocing in Germany.

 Laurie Little did a PhD with Joe Keddie and I, between 2013 and 2017.
 His thesis is: A “Tortoise and the Hare” story: The relationship between induction time and polymorphism in glycine crystallisation.
 He started in October 2013, after graduating with a degree in Physics from Surrey.